Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Knowledge Editing metrics

 Thus, the overall \textit{ES} can be calculated as:

 {

 }

-\paragraph{Paraphrase Success (Paraphrase / PS).} Paraphrase evaluates model's generalization ability after editing facts. {We consider for each instance $i$ a set of paraphrases $paraphrases(s_i, r_i)$ of the base prompt.
-For zsRE, we evaluate average top-1 accuracy on rephrased prompts $N(s_i, r_i)$.
-For COUNTERFACT, On a rephrased prompt $p \in paraphrases(s_i, r_i)$, we declare success if the model again prefers the counterfactual object over the original.
-Formulas~\ref{eq:paraphrase_def_zsre} and~\ref{eq:paraphrase_def_mcf} present the mathematical definition of Paraphrase for the zsRE and COUNTERFACT datasets, respectively:
+\paragraph{Paraphrase Success (Paraphrase / PS)} Paraphrase evaluates generalization after editing.
+For each instance $i$, we prepare a set of paraphrases of the base prompt $paraphrases(s_i, r_i)$.
+For \zsre, PS is the average top-1 accuracy over $paraphrases(s_i, r_i)$ (Equ.~\ref{eq:paraphrase_def_zsre}).
+For \cf, $p \in paraphrases(s_i, r_i)$ succeeds if the model prefers $o_i^c$ over the original $o_i$ (Equ.~\ref{eq:paraphrase_def_mcf}).

 {

 }

 {